-Populating the cache collects recently accessed records for the first five objects listed in the Recent section of the user's Salesforce1 navigation menu, plus the user's recent tasks and dashboards.
-For the first five objects listed in the Recent section of the Salesforce1 navigation menu, up to 30 most recently accessed records are cached per object.
+Populating the cache collects recently accessed records for the first five objects listed in the Recent section of the user's navigation menu, plus the user's recent tasks and dashboards.
+For the first five objects listed in the Recent section of the navigation menu, up to 30 most recently accessed records are cached per object.
 For tasks and dashboards, the tasks listed under My Tasks and the five most recently accessed dashboards are cached.
-Recently accessed records are determined by a user's activities in both Salesforce1 and the full Salesforce site, including Salesforce Classic and Lightning Experience.
+Recently accessed records are determined by a user's activities in both the app and the full Salesforce site, including Salesforce Classic and Lightning Experience.

 After users initially populate their cache, users can refresh their cache in two ways.
-If the last cache refresh is more than one hour old, users can put Salesforce1 in the background by switching away to a different app or navigating to the device home screen to refresh the cache.
-Or users can manually refresh the cache by going to the Salesforce1 navigation menu, select Settings > Offline Cache > Cache Now.
+If the last cache refresh is more than one hour old, users can put Salesforce in the background by switching away to a different app or navigating to the device home screen to refresh the cache.
+Or users can manually refresh the cache by going to the navigation menu, select Settings > Offline Cache > Cache Now.

-- Throughout a Salesforce 1 session, many of the other records that the user accesses are also added to the cache.
-(Not all Salesforce data is available offline-see Data and UI Elements That Are Available When Salesforce1 is Offline.) - A record remains in the user's cache for 30 days.
+- Throughout a session, many of the other records that the user accesses are also added to the cache.
+(Not all Salesforce data is available offline-see Data and UI Elements That Are Available When the Salesforce App is Offline.) - A record remains in the user's cache for 30 days.
 Each time the same record is accessed, the clock resets.
-But if the record isn't touched within 30 days, it's automatically removed from the cache and won't be available offline until the user accesses the record again. - Logging out of Salesforce1 removes all data from the cache.
+But if the record isn't touched within 30 days, it's automatically removed from the cache and won't be available offline until the user accesses the record again. - Logging out of Salesforce removes all data from the cache.
 The next time the user logs in, the process of generating the cache starts over.

-Create, Edit, and Delete Records in Salesforce While Online or Offline (Beta)
+Create, Edit, and Delete Records in the Salesforce App While Online or Offline (Beta)

-Whether online or offline, Salesforce 1 downloadable app users can create, edit and delete records and keep track of all of the changes from the Pending Changes page.
-Salesforce1 automatically syncs those pending changes to Salesforce and warns the user if there are conflicts that need to be resolved.
-The beta version of Offline Edit requires version 10.0 of Salesforce1 for Android or Salesforce1 for iOS.
+Whether online or offline, Salesforce for Android and Salesforce for iOS users can create, edit and delete records and keep track of all of the changes from the Pending Changes page.
+The Salesforce app automatically syncs those pending changes to Salesforce and warns the user if there are conflicts that need to be resolved.
+The beta version of Offline Edit requires version 10.0 or later of Salesforce for Android or Salesforce for iOS.

 Note: This release contains a beta version of Offline Edit, which means it's a high-quality feature with known limitations.
-To enable this feature in your org, see Enable Offline Access and Edit for
+To enable this feature in your org, see Enable Offline Access and Edit for the Salesforce App.

-Chapter 7 Work Offline with the Salesforce Mobile App

-Salesforce 1.
 Offline Edit isn't generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
 We can't guarantee general availability within any particular time frame or at all.
 Make your purchase decisions only based on generally available products and features.
-You can provide feedback and suggestions for Offline Edit in the IdeaExchange in the Success Community.
+You can provide feedback and suggestions for Offline Edit in the IdeaExchange in the Trailblazer Community.